parthsarin/cs106a-section-spr20/public/res/section/wk-2.md

     </div>
 </div>

 Today we'll start off with some section logistics.
 We'll talk about the purpose of 106A section, modifications due to online learning, assignments and IGs.
 Then, I'll tell you you a little bit more about me and we'll all get a chanace to introduce ourselves.
-Time permitting, we might even play a fun game!

-Then, we'll talk about some of the things you've learned in lecture so far and will work through a Karel problem.

-Whether or not we review Karel in section, I'll leave some notes here about them anyways.
+Looks like most of you are feeling a-ok with a few people tired, sad, or ambivalent.
+I hope CS106A Section brightened your day just a little bit...!
+It certainly brightened my day. &#10084;&#65039;

+#### Karel Review
+We briefly reviewed Karel after the introductions (folks, I'm sad that Karel is leaving...!).
 Karel is a robot that lives in a world with walls and beepers.
 Karel can move in this world, has some limited observation abilities, and can interact with the world.

 Here are some of the most important Karel methods:
 ```python